 YCWA plans to develop a reliable revenue stream by selling the Project electricity output wholesale, which will then be used to serve the electric loads primarily in the State of California.
 Historically, YCWA's electric output has been delivered to PG&E for use in its service area.
-Since the advent of industry restructuring and creation of the CAISO, YCWA, through PG&E, sells its generation to the ISO.
+Since the advent of industry restructuring and creation of the California Independent System Operator (CAISO, or ISO), YCWA, through PG&E, sells its generation to the ISO.